Section 2: Winter Counts

 Outside of Western Europe, however, the story of a people’s past often was maintained in a different way.
 Native Americans passed their history from one generation to the next through a process of story-telling.
 The oral tradition, as it is now called, inspired Gilbert Wilson to listen to and record the stories he heard from Buffalo Bird Woman, Wolf Chief, and Edward Goodbird.

 Another tradition that was carried on among many Plains tribes is called the Winter Count.
 In the Lakota language, a Winter Count is called waniyetu wowapi.
 Winter Counts were at first kept in the memory of a person specially designated to remember for a tribe or a band of a tribe.
-In the 19th century, Winter Counts became visual records when the Winter Count Keeper painted a symbol for a particular year on a buffalo hide or on muslin cloth.
+Winter Counts became visual records when the Winter Count Keeper painted a symbol for a particular year on a buffalo hide or on muslin cloth.
 These images, one for each year, were applied in chronological order to the hide or cloth.
 (See Image 1)

 The image for each year was not necessarily a picture of the most important event of that year.
 It was a symbol that was meant to remind the Winter Count Keeper of all the events of that year.
 The symbolic image that was used as a reminder is also called a mnemonic (nuh MON ick) device.